-I hastened to him, and raising him in my arms, chafed his cold hands and strove to restore consciousness.
-He sighed heavily, and slowly withdrawing himself from me, sat down on the new ly-made grave, and burst into tears.
+I hastened to him, and raising him is my arms, chaied his cold hands and strove to restore consciousness.
+He sighed heavily, and slowly with the himself from me, sat down on the new ly-made grave, and burst into tears.

-Long and bitterly he wept.
-I die not strive to comfort him, for I well knew that there is no balm so soothing to the bruised and broken spirit as the tear of repentance.
-I stood beside him until his emotion subsided, and then spoke to him of hope and comfort.
-"Young man," said he in stern and bitter tones, "talk not to me of comfort.
-Bid the grave give up its dead-recall the deeds of a long life, and then bid me hope for peace.
-No," said he, sorrowfully, shaking his head, "it is all over now.
+Long and bitterly he wept, I die not strive to comfort him, for I well knew that there is no balm so southing to the bruised and broken spirit as the tear of repentance.
+I stood beside him until his emotion subsided, and the spoke to him of hope and combet "Young man," said he in stern and bitter tones, "talk not to me of comfort, Bid the grave give up its dead-recall the deeds of a long life, and then bid me hope for peace.
+No," said he, sorrestfully, shaking his head, "it is all over now.
 They can never come to meand how can I go to them!
 Would I were even now sleeping beside them."

-While he thus unconsciously uttered his thoughts aloud, I looked for the names upon the grave-stones.
-They were those of old friends, and the wretched being who sat trembling before me, was my father's friend and nearest seighbor.
+While he thus unconsciously attered his thoughts aloud, I looked for the names upon the grave-stones.
+They were those of old friends, and the wretched being who sat trembling before ms. was my father's friend and nearest weighbor.

-Here, indeed, was a sad wreck. spoke to the old man of his lost children, and he wept as he dwelt with doating fondness on their memory.
+Here, indeed, was a sad wreck.
+I make to the old man of his lost children. and he wept as he dwelt with doating lendness on their memory.

 With much entreaty I prevailed on him to leave the place, and suffer me to lead him home.
 Home, alas! he had none.
-The alms-house was his only refuge, and having conducted him thither, I sought my father's house.
+The alms-house was his only refage, and having conducted him thither, I sought my father's house.
 It was a joyful meeting.
-I was like one restored from the dead, and although I missed some bright, happy faces from among the group that welcomed me, yet the tears I shed for them were mingled with gratitude to the good Shepherd, who had gathered the lambs of the flock to his bosom in their years of innocence and wife and three fine children, the oldest a son of eighteen, the second a daughter of fifteen, and a little boy of seven years.
+I was like one restored from the dead, and although I missed a me bright, happy faces from among the group that welcomed me, yet the texts I shed for them were mingled with gratitude to the good Shepherd, who had sthered the lambs of the flock to his seem in their years of innocence and wife and three fine children, the oldest a son of eighteen, the second a daughter of fifteen, and a little boy of seven years.
 His wife was a kind, gentle creature, who had long been an invalid, but who seemed to live only for her husband and children.
 Her daughter, a sweet, gentle girl, was far too frail to contend with the fierce storms of life.
 The first rude blast withered the delicate flower.